andela-jwan/rails_testing_with_capybara/README.md

     Re-migrate.
 You know how.

     Rerun your tests.
-You should now have two errors still from vendors_spec.rb and two errors from suya_spec.rb.
-This is one of the errors:
+You should now have an error from our feature/integration test and two errors from suya_spec.rb.
+Let's fix the suya_spec errors first.
+This is one of the errors from suya_spec.rb

     ```Bash
     Suya is invalid without spicy which is a boolean